RishabhRD/rs-stl/README.md

 original range.
 Ownership of range still lies with range only and range would be necessary to access the element at any time.

-This is important because
+This is important because with iterator model, iterators used to borrow from ranges and 2 iterators are needed for most of algorithms.
-with iterator model, iterators used to borrow from ranges and becasue we need 2 iterators for most of algorithms, that would not be possible.
+However, this would create problem when algorithms need to mutate ranges as then 2 mutable iterators are needed to algorithms.
+However, rust ownership model doesn't allow the same.

 And surprisingly, this is just enough for porting most of STL algorihtms to rust.